 Sedation Dentistry Can Make Dental Treatment More Comfortable

-Dr. Aaron Strickland and Dr. Brittany Curnutt offer sedation dentistry at White River Dental in Columbus, IN, including oral sedation and nitrous oxide, to ensure comfort during dental procedures.
-Patients who avoid going to the dentist out of fear, anxiety, or stress often benefit from either oral sedation (a pill) or nitrous oxide, or a combination of both.
+Dr. Aaron Strickland and Dr. William Johnson offer sedation dentistry at White River Dental in Columbus, IN, including oral sedation, nitrous oxide, and IV sedation to ensure comfort during dental procedures.
+Patients who avoid going to the dentist out of fear, anxiety, or stress often benefit from either IV sedation, oral sedation (a pill) or nitrous oxide, or a combination.
 Dental fears and anxieties often prevent patients from getting routine and necessary dental treatments.
 Avoiding this necessary care can lead to the development of more serious oral health conditions that require more extensive treatment.

-Both sedative methods help you feel comfortable and relaxed during treatment, which can help speed the overall treatment process.
+All three sedative methods help patients feel comfortable and relaxed during treatment, which can help speed the overall treatment process.

 Types of Sedation

-We offer two types of sedation at White River Dental: oral conscious sedation and nitrous oxide.
-We can use either method to help you relax during your treatment, and when combined with a local anesthetic, you will experience minimal discomfort.
-Both of these sedation methods are “conscious” sedation, meaning that although you are extremely relaxed during treatment, you are aware of your surroundings and can respond to questions.
+We offer three types of sedation at White River Dental: IV sedation, oral conscious sedation and nitrous oxide.
+We can use the proper method to help you relax during your treatment, and when combined with a local anesthetic, you will experience minimal discomfort.
+Both oral and nitrous sedation methods are “conscious” sedation, meaning that although you are extremely relaxed during treatment, you are aware of your surroundings and can respond to questions.

 Oral sedation uses prescription medication, such as Valium, to help you relax during treatment.
 Depending on the dosage, this can provide you with mild to moderate sedation.
 With mild sedation, you are fully awake, but relaxed.
 With more moderate sedation doses, you are conscious, but may not fully remember your treatment.
 Your doctor will select the appropriate medication and dosage according to your individual anxiety levels and other factors.
 Oral sedatives take effect quickly and take a while to wear off, so you will need someone to drive you to and from your appointment.
 Oral sedatives are appropriate for longer procedures and for patients with high levels of fear or anxiety.